Aafia Siddiqui: Children

 I do not remember the date but it seems a long time ago i remember we were going to Islamabad in a car when we were stopped by different cars and high roof ones.
 My mother was screaming and I was screaming as they took me away, I looked around and saw my baby brother on the ground and there was blood.
 My mother was crying and screaming.
 Then they put something on my face.
 I smelt and don't remember anything.

 I woke up I was in a room.
 There were American soldiers in uniform and plain clothes people.
 They kept me in different places.
 If I cried or didn't listen, they beat me and tied me and chained me.
 There were English speaking, Pashto and Urdu speaking.
 I had no courage to ask who they were.
 At times, for a long time, I was alone in a small room.
 Then I was taken to some children's prison where there were lots of other children.

 The American Consular[sic], who came to me in Kabul jail, said, 'Your name is Ahmed.
 You are American.
 Your mother's name is Aafia Siddiqui and your younger brother is dead.
 After that they took me away from the kids' prison and I met the Pakistani consular [sic], and I talked to my aunt (Fowzia Siddiqui).

 When a girl who may have been his younger sister Maryam was returned to the Ahmed's family, tests to confirm her identity were inconclusive.
 His aunt Fowzia expressed doubt that the girl was her niece Maryam.
 In April 2010, Pakistan Interior Minister Rehman Malik claimed a 12-year-old girl found outside a house in Karachi was identified by DNA as Siddiqui's daughter, Mariyam, and that she had been returned to her family.
 The Daily Times reported that the girl was only able to speak English and Dari, a dialect of the Persian language, and that when Ahmed was returned he too could only speak English and Dari.

-Their father and his parents have not been allowed to see either child.